 where area-after, or area-with-transfer, is the performance area under the curve for the current task-block and 1-to-1-area is the performance area under the curve for the 1-to-1 policy.
 The 1-to-1 policy performance on the task-block is equal to the area-without-transfer used in the area ratio since the transfer ratio is only computed for the first presentation of the target task.

 The transfer ratio differs from the area ratio in the use of the uniform random policy performance as the denominator; this compares different base-learners in the same units and avoids the sensitivity to scale mentioned in \cite{Taylor2009}.
-The forgetting ratio also is formulated in the same base-learner independent scale.
-Both ratios allow defining the previously introduced notions of negative transfer and catastrophic forgetting; that is, negative transfer is defined by a negative transfer ratio while catastrophic forgetting is defined by a negative forgetting ratio.
-Another consideration for the forgetting metric is to avoid sequential effects.
-First, if the performance in the previous task-block was used as the denominator, then consequent task-blocks after a completely forgotten task could potentially have a performance near zero, giving a high score and dominating the aggregated forgetting ratio; the base-learner independent scale avoids this problem.
-Second, improvement in performance over the previous task-block may not mean much in itself due to the sequential effects, rather, the correction for the 1-to-1 policy's improvement $\Delta^{\text{1-to-1}}$ represents the expected transition improvement with no forgetting.
+The forgetting ratio also is formulated using the uniform random policy in the denominator; dividing by the uniform random policy as opposed to the performance of the base-learner on a previous block avoids sequential effects (e.g. consequent task-blocks after a completely forgotten task could potentially have a performance near zero, giving a high score and dominating the aggregated forgetting ratio).
+The correction for the 1-to-1 policy's improvement $\Delta^{\text{1-to-1}}$ represents the expected transition improvement with no forgetting rather than the improvement in performance over the previous task-block which is subject to sequential effects; for instance, in late stages of training, only minor improvements in performance can be gained over the previous task-block.
 After aggregation of task transitions for bins of the number of prior task-blocks, the forgetting ratio determines the effect of interfering task-blocks on performance.
 The transfer ratio has no sequential effects, as only the first task-block is being assessed for any given task.
 Therefore, the transfer ratio can also be interpreted as is, without aggregation.